hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 <a name="nested_rate_limit_options"></a>The `rate_limit_options` block supports:

+* `conform_action` - (Required) Action to take for requests that are under the configured rate limit threshold.
+Valid option is "allow" only.

+* `exceed_action` - (Required) When a request is denied, returns the HTTP response code specified.
+    Valid options are "deny()" where valid values for status are 403, 404, 429, and 502.

+* `rate_limit_threshold` - (Required) Threshold at which to begin ratelimiting.
+Structure is [documented below](#nested_threshold).

 * `ban_duration_sec` - (Optional) Can only be specified if the `action` for the rule is "rate_based_ban".
     If specified, determines the time (in seconds) the traffic will continue to be banned by the rate limit after the rate falls below the threshold.

 * `ban_threshold` - (Optional) Can only be specified if the `action` for the rule is "rate_based_ban".
     If specified, the key will be banned for the configured 'ban_duration_sec' when the number of requests that exceed the 'rate_limit_threshold' also exceed this 'ban_threshold'.
 Structure is [documented below](#nested_threshold).

-* `conform_action` - (Optional) Action to take for requests that are under the configured rate limit threshold.
-Valid option is "allow" only.

 * `enforce_on_key` - (Optional) Determines the key to enforce the rate_limit_threshold on.
 If not specified, defaults to "ALL".